0xn3va/cheat-sheets/Web Application/Command Injection/parameters-injection.md

 Remember that modern versions of Git support setting any config value via [GIT_CONFIG* environment variables](https://git-scm.com/docs/git-config#Documentation/git-config.txt-GITCONFIGCOUNT).

-## Abusing a git directory
+## Abusing git directory

-A git directory maintains internal state, or metadata, relating to a git repository.
+A git directory maintains an internal state, or metadata, relating to a git repository.
 It is created on a user's machine when:

-- The user does `git init` to intialise an empty local repository
+- The user does `git init` to initialise an empty local repository
 - The user does `git clone <repository>` to clone an existing repository from a remote location

 The structure of a git directory is documented at https://git-scm.com/docs/gitrepository-layout